 “Todd has plunged into our discussions with wit and insight" ... with that, Todd has just been named a featured member of Edutopia, the web site of the George Lucas Educational Foundation, for his astute comments in response to various school and teaching-related articles.

-Todd has just finished a book-length memoir, "No Classroom For Old Men—Why You Teach.
-Or Not," at turns hilarious and heartwarming, about the most remarkable moments of his teaching career.
+Todd has just finished a book-length memoir, "Can't Wait to Get There.
+Can't Wait to Leave," at turns hilarious and heartwarming, about the most remarkable moments of his teaching career.

 Entering his eighth year of teaching in a wide range of roles, Todd is a hugely popular and highly regarded supply and substitute teacher in all grades at a number of Atlanta area special education, parochial, and traditional independent schools … fulfilling full-year assignments to other long-term roles in social and professional skills development, literature, language arts, fine arts, social studies, and one-on-one behavioral and academic modification roles.
 Todd’s also a successful middle and high school track and field, basketball, and soccer community coach who knows exactly when to blow his whistle real, real loudly.